wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 ### Optional hardening

-* `org.owasp.csrfguard.action.Invalidate=...` — invalidates the session entirely on a blocked CSRF attempt; forces re-authentication.
-Strong defence; tune UX so this doesn't appear after a benign expired-token mid-session.
+* `org.owasp.csrfguard.action.Invalidate=...` invalidates the session entirely on a blocked CSRF attempt, forcing re-authentication.
+This is a strong defense, so tune UX so it doesn't appear after a benign expired-token mid-session.
 * `org.owasp.csrfguard.TokenLength=32` and `org.owasp.csrfguard.PRNG=SHA1PRNG` defaults are appropriate for most deployments; only override when there's a specific threat-model or platform reason.

 ## Integration checklist